 If you’re planning to apply for some scholarships and need some guidance on how to write a killer essay, pay close attention to the following steps because there’s college money at stake here:

 Fair enough, but why specifically are you passionate about this?
-Where’s the proof to back this up?

 See the difference?